Koveror/Sim-City/doc/README.md

 TextureManager class loads textures for tile types (grass, road, building) and returns them when called.

 #### tools
-In `tools.cpp` file there are some additional enumaration and class Pos to easily store and compare coordinates elsewhere in the program.
+In `tools.hpp` file there are some additional enumaration and class Pos to easily store and compare coordinates elsewhere in the program.